MonicBuilder/Monic/README.md

 =====

 Monic is a JavaScript file builder ([fork of Jossy](https://github.com/Kolyaj/Jossy)) to one or several files.
-When it used properly, allows not only easy to build modules but also easy to rebuild them when changing the principles of the build.
+When it used properly, Monic allows not only easy to build modules, but also easy to rebuild them, when changing principles of the build.

 [Russian documentation](https://github.com/MonicBuilder/Monic/blob/master/README.ru.md)